 Days 3 & 4 From Choquequirao, you are literally into the untouristed territory, as you cross in the Rio Blanco River Valley.
 And guess what, in a repeat of days 1 & 2, you descend down to 1800 m before then climbing upwards to the Minas Victoria located around 4000 m.

-Day 5 After crossing the San Juan Pass 4150 m, you are rewarded by some of the most stunning views across the Vilcabamba ranges before descending to the village of Yanama.
+Day 5 After crossing the San Juan Pass 4150 m, you are rewarded with some of the most stunning views across the Vilcabamba ranges before descending to the village of Yanama.
 From here, you have the choice of heading towards the Salkantay route (in the 7-day version of the trek) or the path to Vilcabamba, the Last Stronghold of the Inca Empire.

 Days 6 & 7 These two days are wild, woolly, and totally amazing as you cover stunning terrain.
-In the approach to the Choquecatarpo pass, you stumble upon beautiful Inca roads and follow them up over the pass.
+On the approach to the Choquecatarpo pass, you stumble upon beautiful Inca roads and follow them up over the pass.
 These are unrestored Inca trails and give you an awesome sense of the abilities of the Incas.
 This pass is the high point of the trek at 4600 m before you begin to descend to Huancacalle for Night 7.

 On Day 8, you visit the ruins around Huancacalle, including Vitcos, before being transferred by car to Santa Theresa and the hydroelectric station in order to then walk along the tracks into the village of Aguas Calientes.
 This evening you will stay in a hotel and eat in a restaurant, a reward after so many days on the trail.